ferstl/junit-testgroups/README.md

 [![Build Status](https://travis-ci.org/ferstl/junit-testgroups.svg?branch=master)](https://travis-ci.org/ferstl/junit-testgroups) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.ferstl/junit-testgroups/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.ferstl/junit-testgroups)

-### Background
+## Background
 In a recent project we wanted to write each test as JUnit test no matter if the tests are real unit tests or longer running integration tests.
-The reason behind this idea is that everyone should be able to run all tests with maven or directly in the IDE with as less effort as possible.
-Moreover, we wanted to prevent our CI build and also local Maven builds from executing the integration tests (other CI jobs are executing them).
+The reason behind this idea is that everyone should be able to run all tests with Maven or directly within the IDE with as less effort as possible.
+Moreover, we wanted to prevent our CI build and also local Maven builds from executing the integration tests all the time (other CI jobs are executing them).
 So to make a long story short, we needed a mechanism to group our JUnit tests and to execute these groups of tests independently from each other.

 There are already several tools that allow test grouping:
 - JUnit's `Categories` runner